Clinical Research Certificate

-- Understand quantitative and qualitative data collection procedures
+- Design and contrast quantitative and qualitative data collection and analysis procedures

 Clinicians seeking greater expertise and confidence in the use of research in their practice

-This program can be completed within 8-12 months.
-Learners have up to six years to finish the program requirements
+This 4-module program can be completed within 8-12 months.

 A Certificate of Completion will be issued by the Office of Continuing Professional Development to participants who satisfactorily complete the program